How to Ship Food

 Packaging is also a huge factor in the safety of your fruits and vegetables.
 Your produce should be carefully packaged and padded to prevent damage.
 Leverage moisture-wicking bags to help keep your produce dry.
 You should plan for your perishable goods to be able to survive 24-36 hours and stay under 40 degrees Fahrenheit throughout the trip.

-The key difference comes down to adhering to best practices for packaging and carrier selection.
+When shipping liquids, the key difference comes down to adhering to best practices for packaging and carrier selection.

 Liquids should always be packaged in waterproof containers to avoid spillage.
 For products that can be moved in a wide range of temperatures, sealed containers help prevent spoilage through fluctuations in humidity that naturally occur during transit.
 Shippers often include a waterproof liner within their shipping container to err on the side of caution.

 Your shipping container should be clearly labeled that it carries liquids, with a notice on all sides and clear indicators of which side should face up.
-While you likely trust your packaging manufacturer, there is no need to take on additional risk.
+While you likely trust your packaging manufacturer, there is no need to take on additional risks.

 Finally, you should make sure that you are falling on the right side of any carrier agreement and local laws.
-Many carriers will have specific requirements dependent on the contents of your liquid shipment, and most governments have laws on how certain liquids, like alcohol, are shipped.
+Many carriers will have specific requirements depending on the contents of your liquid shipment, and most governments have laws on how certain liquids, like alcohol, are shipped.

 When looking for a carrier, make sure the company is compliant with the FDA Food Safety Modernization Act.
 Let GoShip help deliver liquids and beverages straight to your customer’s table with our advanced transportation solutions, carrier network, tracking capabilities, and decades of experience in shipping food and beverage products.

-Yes, you can ship liquids to Canada, although there are a number of prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish and remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.
+Yes, you can ship liquids to Canada, although there are several prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish, remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.

-Depending on what you are shipping, even if its not prohibited, you may need a permit to ship it north of the border.
+Depending on what you are shipping, even if it’s not prohibited, you may need a permit to ship it north of the border.
 To see if the item you wish to ship is prohibited or requires a permit, check out Canada’s shipping guidances.

-Shipping a liquid like alcohol can be a simple and easy process, if you know all the specific rules within each state about where you can and cannot ship alcohol.
+Shipping a liquid like alcohol can be a simple and easy process if you know all the specific rules within each state about where you can and cannot ship alcohol.
 Alcohol is prohibited in a multitude of cities, towns, and even countries, so knowing where alcohol is legal is important.